PTAB

 2. Patent Overview

-• Brief Description: The ’959 patent is directed to a dual-layer magnetic recording medium designed to achieve high-density recording.
-The alleged invention involves using a magnetic upper layer containing specific metallic particle pigments with defined properties—such as high coercivity, small particle size, and high volume concentration—to yield significantly improved pulse width (PW50) characteristics.
+• Brief Description: The ’959 patent discloses a dual-layer magnetic recording medium designed to achieve high-density recording.
+The invention focuses on the specific physical and magnetic properties of metallic particle pigments within the upper magnetic layer, such as high coercivity, small particle size, and high volume concentration, to produce a narrow pulse width (PW50).

 3. Grounds for Unpatentability